Drug prophylaxis

 – chronic cluster headache

-acts.
-Newly diagnosed cluster headache in the first year of the course is treated like episodic cluster headache.
+Newly diagnosed cluster headaches in the first year of treatment are treated like episodic cluster headaches.

-Various substances are used to prevent cluster headaches.
-For many of these substances, and even more so for the dosages, the effectiveness is proven more by empirical traditions than by scientific studies.
-In addition to effectiveness, the selection of substances focuses on tolerability, duration of applicability, ease of use and ability to combine with acute medication.
-The established substances and those that have been added in recent years are listed with their advantages and disadvantages.
+Various substances are used for the prophylaxis of cluster headaches.
+For many of these substances, and even more so for their dosages, efficacy is based more on empirical evidence than on scientific studies.
+Besides efficacy, the selection of substances focuses on tolerability, duration of use, ease of administration, and compatibility with acute medication.
+The established substances and those introduced in recent years are listed, along with their advantages and disadvantages.

-The substances can be divided into 1st, 2nd and 3rd choice drugs.
-If the attacks stop under the prophylactic therapy measure, the therapy should be continued for at least 6 weeks after the last attack.
-However, discontinuation depends individually on the course of the disease.
-If the cluster headache has become active again during previous attempts to stop taking the medication, continuing prevention over a longer period of time should be considered.
+The substances can be classified as first-, second-, and third-line medications.
+If attacks cease under prophylactic therapy, the treatment should be continued for at least six weeks after the last attack.
+However, discontinuation depends on the individual course of the disease.
+If cluster headaches have recurred during previous attempts to discontinue medication, continuing prophylaxis for a longer period should be considered.

 Table 1.
-Medications in the prevention of episodic or chronic cluster headaches
+Medications used in the prevention of episodic and chronic cluster headaches

 Long-term prevention of chronic cluster headache |